Minds in Bloom is excited to present Anne-Marie of Bay Tree Blog, who is giving us a TON of great tips on teaching students with dyslexia.

 - Use Ginger.
 Students with dyslexia sometimes can’t effectively use the built-in spell checker because spell checkers are designed for fixing typos.
 Programs like Ginger correct severe spelling mistakes.

 - Help students with persistent letter reversals.
 In my article, What Tigers Can Teach Us About Letter Reversals, I explain why letter reversals happen and how to help students avoid them.
 I also offer a free workbook of activities for eliminating letter reversals in my Teachers Pay Teachers store.

 - Teach with manipulatives.
 Kids with dyslexia don’t always understand symbols immediately.
 You can use manipulatives like base-10 blocks to teach basic math operations.
 Avoid rote learning like the plague.

 - Write accessible word problems.
 Use straightforward language with simple vocabulary and short sentences.

 - Spend more time teaching math facts.
 Mastery of math facts frees up working memory for other cognitive demands.

 - Use graph paper.
 Sometimes kids with dyslexia have a hard time lining up their numbers.

 - Try alternate methods for teaching math facts.
-Many of my students finally learned their math facts with the School House Rock songs.
-Here’s one of my favorites:
+Many of my students finally learned their math facts with the Schoolhouse Rock songs.

 - Avoid timed math drills.
 Timed tasks send anxiety levels skyrocketing.
 You can use the same tests and turn off the timer.
 Some kids prefer to be tested privately so they can’t compare themselves to others.